ietf-teep/architecture/draft-ietf-teep-architecture.md

     different CAs can be chosen by each TAM, and different device CAs can be used by different device manufacturers.

-\[Editor's Note:
- * Move this paragraph below -- too much information at this point

-    The payment SP isn't a device administrator of the user devices.
-A user who chooses to download the payment TA into a device acts as the device administrator, authorizing the TA installation via the downloading consent.
-The device manufacturer is typically responsible for embedding the TAM trust verification capability in its device TEE.
-]

 ## Different Renditions of TEEP Architecture